ouleye/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)

-<span style="color:blue">Instead of separating the data into two panels, I decided to display them together to be able to analyse more clearly their differences.
+>Instead of separating the data into two panels, I decided to display them together to be able to analyse more clearly their differences.
 I also added horizontale lines that represent the average number of stpes taken during a 5 minutes interval.
 The conclusion that can be made is that while the activity is clearly higher during the morning  and evening during the weekdays, it is more spread along the day in the weekends.
-Hence , the average activity is higher on the weekends as shown by the mean lines.</span>
+Hence , the average activity is higher on the weekends as shown by the mean lines.